RaulPPelaez/Naga_KeypadMapper/README.md

 #USAGE

-Init the mapper by calling: $ ./naga /dev/input/by-id/[NAGA_KEYPAD]
+Init the mapper by calling: $ sudo ./naga /dev/input/by-id/[NAGA_KEYPAD] I dont know how to overcome the need for sudo, if you know let me know please!

 where [NAGA_KEYPAD] is the name of the keypad in this folder.
 In my case:   /dev/input/by-id/usb-Razer_Razer_Naga_Epic-if01-event-kbd